Wuji and Zhan Zhuang

-The purpose of this article is to distinguish the similarities and differences regarding the practice of two training methods in tai chi: Wuij and Zhan Zhuang.
-(See articles Wuji: Art of Stillness – 1 and Wuji: Art of Stillness – 2)
+The purpose of this article is to distinguish the similarities and differences regarding the practice of two important training methods in tai chi: Wuji and Zhan Zhuang.

-Wuji is a DO NOTHING exercise.
+It is a do nothing exercise.
 Just stand.
 That is all.
 Any benefits that result are purely from this.
 In other words, do not focus on these effects.

 Zhan Zhuang is a training method which involves holding specific postures and focusing one’s Yi (intention/will) to accomplish specific things.

-For example, one common zhan zhuang posture involves standing with feet parallel at shoulder width, and arms propped up in front of the chest as if holding a large ball or encircling a tree.
-While holding this posture, one imagines/visualizes specific movements, BUT WITHOUT PHYSICALLY MOVING.
+For example, one common posture involves standing with feet parallel at shoulder width, and arms propped up in front of the chest as if holding a large ball or encircling a tree.
+While holding this posture, one imagines/visualizes specific movements, but without physically moving.

-There are many other imagined/visualized movements in this zhan zhuang posture, but that is beyond the scope of this article.
+There are many other imagined/visualized movements possible in this static posture, but that is beyond the scope of this article.

 Although wuji and zhan zhuang are separate and distinct training methods, they certainly enhance each other, as they do all martial art training methods, regardless if they are considered internal or external systems.

 I hope the reader will be inspired to add these practices to their current training program.
 Stillness training is valuable in so many ways, and will surely enhance every physical training, whether martial arts or any fitness program!

 Here is an interesting article on Zhan Zhuang to further your understanding of this valuable training method.

 Click here for one more article to tie together the above mentioned training methods.